ucsc/site-chancellor/cpevc-search.md

 ---
 layout: page
-title: "2019-20 Campus Provost &amp; Executive Vice Chancellor search"
+title: "Recruiting for a Campus Provost and Executive Vice Chancellor"
 ---

-Application and nomination links to come.
-[See the position description](/assets/pdfs/cpevc-position-description.pdf).
+## To apply

+Applications are accepted via email to <UCSCCPEVC@kornferry.com>.
+ - Documents/materials must be submitted as PDF files.
+ - Please refer to **UCSC-CPEVC** in all correspondence.
+ - Applications must include:
+    - A brief statement of interest and qualifications
+    - Current curriculum vitae
+    - Statement of contributions to diversity

+## To nominate or recommend a colleague

+Nominations can be submitted to <UCSCCPEVC@kornferry.com>.
+Please refer to **UCSC-CPEVC** in all correspondence.

+## More information

+[See the position description](/assets/pdfs/cpevc-position-description.pdf) and [job announcement flyer](/assets/pdf/cpevc-search-2019.pdf) for more information.

+Applicants may also contact executive search consultant John Amer at Korn Ferry via email <John.Amer@kornferry.com>.

-## _Preliminary_ Search Timeline
+## _Preliminary_ recruitment timeline

 | October 2019 – January 2020 | Publicity and Outreach |
 | January 10, 2020 | Initial Review Date |